KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 \mathcal{R}_{\text{interface}}(L_1) > 0
 \]

-At L₅ through L₂, the centropic and entropic arcs are architecturally distinct — no shared domain of expression exists.
+At L₅ through L₂ / IL₅ through IL₂, the centropic and entropic arcs are architecturally distinct — no shared domain of expression exists.
 At L₁ / IL₁, centropic and entropic embodiment are co-present within the same corporeal substrate.
 The co-presence of entropic expression creates a resistance term for any centropic operation that navigates the shared field.

 LM06 §6.3 formalizes the asymmetric nature of this resistance: